University Of Missouri Average Act Score

 When analyzing ACT scores, it's essential to consider both the composite score and the individual section scores.
 The composite score represents the overall performance on the test, while the section scores provide insights into specific strengths and weaknesses.

-For example, a student with a high composite score but a lower score in the Math section may need to focus on strengthening their math skills before starting college.
+To give you an idea, a student with a high composite score but a lower score in the Math section may need to focus on strengthening their math skills before starting college.
 Conversely, a student with a lower composite score but a strong performance in the English and Reading sections may be well-suited for humanities-focused programs.

 Understanding the breakdown of section scores can also help students tailor their study plans and target areas for improvement.
 By focusing on the sections where they struggle the most, students can maximize their overall ACT score and increase their chances of admission to Mizzou.